-Message from Dr Mazzei
+Message from Dr Micaela Mazzei

 I am a Senior Lecturer at the Yunus Centre for Social Business and Health, and a program leader for an MSc in Social Innovation at Glasgow Caledonian University.
 I have studied political science and sociology at the University of Florence.
 I hold a Master Degree in Applied Social Research from the University of Manchester and a PhD in human geography from Durham University.
-My interest in social innovation and the social economy is threefold: understanding the contextual determinants of social enterprise development and performance; understanding the dynamics of local (and regional) economies; and the involvement of voluntary and community organisations in delivery of public services.
+My interest in social innovation and the social economy is threefold: understanding the contextual determinants of social enterprise development and performance; understanding the dynamics of local (and regional) economies; and the involvement of voluntary and community organisations in the delivery of public services.

-Event Title: Regional Policy in Scotland after Brexit
+Regional Policy in Scotland after Brexit

 The ‘Regional Policy in Scotland after Brexit’ Conference was organised by the Scottish Government in partnership with the Regional Studies Association (Scottish Branch), the European Policies Research Centre (University of Strathclyde) and the ESRC Centre on Constitutional Change (University of Edinburgh).
-The Conference took a fresh, evidence-based look at regional and local development in Scotland and the regional policy responses that are required.
+The Conference took a fresh, evidence-based look at regional and local development in Scotland and the regional policy responses that were required.

 The Conference was opened by Professor Sir Jim McDonald, Principal and Vice-Chancellor of the University of Strathclyde.